M-Vause/SEED2.0/README.md

 * Application:

-If you are running SEED 2.0 from MacOS, it can be run directly from its executable application.
-This can be found in the _Applications_ folder included in the downloaded files.
+If you are running SEED 2.0 from MacOS, it can be run directly from its executable application found in the _Applications_ folder included in the SEED 2.0 downloaded files.
-<br/> If you are running SEED 2.0 on MacOS, unzip the file: _SEED2\_0.app.zip_.
+<br/> Just unzip the file: _SEED2\_0.app.zip_, and double click it to run.

 * Code Files: